jermnelson/Colorado-Springs-Friends-Meeting-Website/2014/first-month/MinutesForMeetingForWorshipForBusiness.md

         support IMYM youth program with young friends of the meeting having benefit.
 Friends are encouraged to send any thoughts to [Genie][GenieDurland].

-    B.  Would we like to hold a workshop on the Doctrine of Discovery?
+    1. Would we like to hold a workshop on the Doctrine of Discovery?

         Boulder meeting is available to conduct workshops on the Doctrine of Discovery and Indigenous People's rights.
 Friends should know that